When planning outdoor activities, it's important to check the UV index for the day.

 Are you living close by New York City?

-The UV index measures the strength of ultraviolet (UV) radiation from the sun, which can cause skin damage and increase the risk of skin cancer.
+The UV index measures the intensity of ultraviolet (UV) radiation from the sun, which can lead to skin damage and an increased risk of developing skin lesions.

 Checking the UV index before heading outside can help you take appropriate precautions, such as wearing protective clothing, sunglasses, and sunscreen.